openintegrationhub/Connectors/Transformer/Examples/SnazzyContactsTransformer/README.md

 The component supports two actions - **Transform to OIH** and **Transform from OIH**.
 This means that the component takes the incoming message body from the previous step and creates a new expression in a ``JSON`` format.
 The new generated ``JSON`` object has specific properties which represent the input/output for the next/previous component in the flow.
 The uses a fact that JSONata expression is a superset of JSON document so that by default any valid JSON document is a valid JSONata expression.

 Let's see how the action **Transform from OIH** works.
-For example let's take this sample incoming message body from **OIH Database component** and transform it to a valid [Wice](https://wice.de) object:
+For example let's take this sample incoming message body and transform it to a valid [Snazzy Contacts](https://snazzycontacts.com) object:

 ```js
 {